ppanconi/jtok-spring-boot-starter/README.md

 ```

-You have also do add EnableJpaRepositories and EntityScan("\<\<application package\>\>"") annotations.
+You have also to add EnableJpaRepositories and EntityScan("\<\<application package\>\>"") annotations.

-Configure the application setting properties in application.properties or equivalent files
+Configure the application setting properties in application.properties or equivalent file

 ```properties
 ############################################